What is acupuncture?

 Acupuncture is part of an ancient medical system called Traditional Chinese medicine.
 Traditional Chinese medicine promotes health and treats illness or pain.
 Acupuncture is the insertion of sterile, very fine, single-use needles through the skin at acupuncture points.

 How does it work?

-Acupuncture moves Qi (pronounced ?chee?, vital energy of life) throughout the body in channels called meridians.
+Acupuncture moves Qi (pronounced chee, vital energy of life) throughout the body in channels called meridians.
 When healthy, the qi moves freely throughout the channels.
 If a person experiences illness, pain, or emotional upset, the qi can become stagnant causing pain or other symptoms.
 Acupuncture helps to move qi through the meridians to restore the body’s natural balance and to support the body’s ability to heal.

 What will needle insertion feel like?

 You may experience a warm, tingling feeling or heaviness at the acupuncture points or throughout the body.
-It can be a very comforting feeling and may people fall asleep on the treatment table.
+It can be a very comforting feeling, and many people fall asleep on the treatment table.
 Occasionally, some people feel slight discomfort upon insertion but that feeling goes away after the initial insertion.
 The needles are generally retained for about 20 minutes.
 At the end of a treatment, you may feel calm, and relaxed.

 What can acupuncture treat?

 People seek acupuncture in the treatment of a variety of conditions including pain, stress/anxiety or depression, arthritis, women’s issues, migraine headache, rheumatoid arthritis, sciatica, stroke and much more.
 According to the World Health Organization there are over 200 conditions for which acupuncture can be very effective.